© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British villa east of Sandy Lane, 800m north west of Harpham Grange is a scheduled monument protected by Historic England under reference 1013628.
 View the official record →

-This Romano-British villa is a scheduled ancient monument located in Yorkshire, approximately 800 metres north west of Harpham Grange.
+The Romano-British villa east of Sandy Lane, 800m north west of Harpham Grange is a Roman country estate situated in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013628.

 Romano-British villa east of Sandy Lane, 800m north west of Harpham Grange is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013628.